State

 -

-If employee leaves involuntarily: Within 72 hours.
+If the employee leaves involuntarily: Within 72 hours.

 -

-If employee leaves voluntarily: Next scheduled payday.
+If the employee leaves voluntarily: Next scheduled payday.
 If the employee gives at least one pay period’s notice, then within 72 hours.

 |